-Kim Burrell’s Facebook Page Removed Amid Firestorm Of Backlash From Sermon
+Kim Burrell’s Facebook Page Removed Amid Firestorm Of Backlash From Sermon [Opinion]

 It is quite interesting that Kim Burrell is being treated so harshly for what she is called to do as a minister.
-She has made it very clear that her goal was to not condemn homosexuals to hell, but to speak toward the spirit of the matter, which could have a byproduct of offending people.
-As a result of a 2:20 clip of Burrell speaking to her church, Love & Liberty Fellowship Church in Houston, Texas, the homosexual community – and their advocates – have taken a stand on her comments during this sermon (h/t The Blaze).
+She has made it very clear that her goal was to not condemn homosexuals to hell but to speak to the spirit of the matter, which could have a byproduct of offending people.
+As a result of a 2:20 clip of Burrell speaking to her church, Love & Liberty Fellowship Church in Houston, Texas, the homosexual community – and their advocates – have taken a stand on her comments during this sermon (h/t the Blaze).

 “Anybody in this room who feels the homosexual spirit, beg God to free you.
 I came to tell you about sin.
 That sin nature.
 That perverted homosexual spirit, and the spirit of delusion and confusion, it has deceived many men and women, and it’s caused a stain on the body of Christ.”

-For taking her stance, Burrell was then banned from appearing on the Ellen show to sing her new single with Pharrell Williams, “I See a Victory.”
+For taking her stance, Burrell was then banned from appearing on The Ellen DeGeneres Show to sing her new single with Pharrell Williams, “I See a Victory.”
 Ellen spoke with Williams about why Burrell was not allowed the show, stating that she did not feel that giving her a platform was acceptable after those remarks were made.

 Williams gave his thoughts on the matter (h/t Billboard).